 The Collegiate year consists of thirty-eight weeks, and is divided into three terms.
 The first term begins on the third Tuesday in September, and continues fourteen weeks, when the school is closed for the Christmas holidays.
-The second term begins on the sixth day of January, and continues fourteen weeks.
-The third term begins immediately upon the close of the second, and continues ten weeks to Commencement Day, Wednesday after the second Sunday in June.
+The second term begins on the fifth day of January, and continues twelve weeks.
+The third term begins immediately upon the close of the second, and continues twelve weeks to Commencement Day, Wednesday after the second Sunday in June.

-The Christmas holidays are not included in the above year, the fourteen weeks allotted to the first term ending one week before Christmas Day.
-Where it is inconvenient for students to return home for the holidays the College will accommodate them with board at four dollars a week.
+Where it is inconvenient for students to return home for the holidays, the College will accommodate them with board at four dollars a week.
 No charge is made for remaining at the College during the Easter recess.